 - payroll

 - human resources

 - finance (including financial and management accounting, purchasing, accounts payable and accounts receivable)

-- · information technology
+- information technology

-Any finance system (such as TechnologyOne) which records revenue and cost information relating to council provision of the MCH service.
+Any finance system which records revenue and cost information relating to council provision of the MCH service.

-Any payroll or finance system (such as TechnologyOne) which includes information about hours worked by MCH nurses.
+Any payroll or finance system which includes information about hours worked by MCH nurses.